 1. Resetting Your Nest Thermostat

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.

-To reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+- Restart: Shuts your Nest down and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi